 Easy way to remove a tick

 I was grumpy all morning after realizing that my dog was out of tick repellent.
 Really grumpy.
+I did not like the thought of having to remove a tick from my dog.

 1. Take a deep breath and pretend that it’s just a speck of lint—not an ugly critter with a bloated stomach and writhing legs.